5 Charts Used for Competitor Analysis

 A bubble chart is a scatter chart variation that visualizes three data dimensions.
 The third dimension of data is presented by the size of the bubbles.
-For example, in the example below, the X-Axis shows the individual product price; the Y-Axis shows the monthly sales; and the size of the bubble represents the product future growth.
+For example, in the example below, the X-Axis shows the individual product price; the Y-Axis shows the monthly sales, and the size of the bubble represents the future growth of the product.

 The matrix chart is a variation of the comparison table.
-The difference is that with matrix chart, you can easily use different colors to represent different degrees.
-Like the picture below: the green color represents a relative low score, and the red color means it's done pretty well.
+The difference is that with a matrix chart, you can easily use different colors to represent different degrees.
+Like the picture below: the green color represents a relatively low score, and the red color means it's done pretty well.